 - Mehshar (محشر): The Day of Judgment; the gathering of all souls.

-- Rasai (رسائی): Access, reach, or the privilege of entry.
+- Rasai (رسائی): Access, reach, or the privilege of divine audience.

-- Ban Aayi Hai (بن آئی ہے): Fortune has favored us; the matter is resolved.
+- Ban Aayi Hai (بن آئی ہے): Success is secured; the matter is perfectly settled.

-- Lalkar Diya (للکاردیا): Challenged or rebuked strongly.
+- Lalkar Diya (للکاردیا): Challenged, mocked, or left without an answer.

-- Duhayi Hai (دہائی ہے): An urgent plea for help or an appeal for mercy.
+- Duhayi Hai (دہائی ہے): A desperate call for immediate help or shelter.

-- Aibi (عیبی): A sinner or someone riddled with faults.
+- Aibi (عیبی): A flawed individual or someone full of shortcomings.

-- Muzhda (مژدہ): Glad tidings or joyful news.
+- Muzhda (مژدہ): Tremendous glad tidings or joyful news.

-- Parkaalay (پرکالے): Sparks of fire; often used to describe mischief or temptation.
+- Parkaalay (پرکالے): Fierce sparks of fire; representing trials or temptations.

-- Tayyaba / Matla: Madinah / The opening couplet of a poem.
+- Tayyaba / Matla (طیبہ / مطلع): The sacred land of Madinah / The opening stanza of a poem.

 Spiritual Echoes: The Universal Vision